Sample Smoking Prevention Lesson Plan

 "Today we're going to talk about smoking and why we shouldn't smoke."

-- Sidestream and second-hand smoke (the smoke that comes off the end of a cigarette and the smoke a smoker breathes out) is really dangerous for children because children have smaller lungs.
+- Second-hand smoke is the smoke that comes off the end of a cigarette and the smoke a smoker breathes out.
+This is really dangerous for children because children have smaller lungs.

 - Why smoking is harmful.